OpenHD/Documentation/general/getting-started.md

 Assuming you are starting with nothing, we recommend you get the following hardware:

 * A Raspberry Pi4B for the Ground SBC
-* A Raspberry Pi3A+ or Raspberry Pi Zero for the Air SBC
+* A Raspberry Raspberry Pi Zero 2 for the Air SBC or a Nvidia Jetson Nano (for lower latency)
 * Two WiFi cards that support the band you want to use. \(See [WiFi Adapters](../hardware/wifi-adapters.md)\)
 * An HDMI cable for connecting the Ground SBC to a screen
 * An HDMI capable screen \(use your TV for testing!\)
 * A mobile device capable of running QOpenHD and connecting to the Ground SBC
-* Two BEC's for powering the Air and Ground SBC's. \(See Wiring -&gt; Power\)
+* Four BEC's for powering the Air and Ground SBC's, and the Wifi-Adapters independently. \(See Wiring -&gt; Power\)
 * Various lengths of connection wires.
 * A soldering iron and required disposables.